 How To Maintain, and How Often

 Wooden cutting boards need to be kept clean and daily maintenance is often a good scrub with hot soapy water after using.
-Do not soak your boards in water or they'll warp!
+Do not soak your boards or any other wooden utensils in water or they'll crack and warp!
 Some people use a very weak bleach solution or hydrogen peroxide to clean their boards after they've been used for cutting raw meat as a precaution against bacterial contamination.

-Depending on how often you use your boards, you should also give them an oiling to help maintain their surface and keep them from drying out.
-In my household, this happens about once a month but I know some people who do it once or twice a year and others on a weekly basis.
+Depending on how often you use your boards and wooden spoons, you should also give them an oiling to help maintain their surface and keep them from drying out.
+In my house, this happens about once a month but I know some people who do it once or twice a year and others on a weekly basis.

 This is my homemade 'spoon oil' which consists of mineral oil and beeswax.
 I use it on all of my wooden kitchen utensils, but especially my cutting boards.

-The oil should be food grade and not prone to rancidity.
-Mineral oil is an inexpensive and popular choice.
-I like to use a homemade mixture of beeswax and mineral oil, such as this one.
-There are also brand-name cutting board treatments and oils available for purchase.
-I have not tried them because frankly, they can be quite expensive.
+The oil you use for your wooden cutting boards and utensils should be food grade and not prone to rancidity.
+Mineral oil is an inexpensive and popular choice, and you can easily find bottles in most kitchen supply stores.
+Personally, I like to use a homemade mixture of beeswax and mineral oil, such as this one.
+There are also brand-name cutting board creams and oils available in kitchen supply stores.

 Before you start, be sure your boards are very clean.
 I like to give them a scrub with lemon and salt, as shown in this method.
 The boards should also be dry before oiling, so be sure to build that into your timing.
 The oil should be left to soak in as long as possible, too.
 I try to apply the oil in the evening before bed and then just give them a quick wipe the next morning to take off any excess oil.